-Above the stone base, Root appears to have used Hunt’s final design of the Delaware and Hudson Canal Building for his inspiration, for he ordered the stories in the upper three layers of the elevation in a 1.5 (the two-story banking floor):2:2 rhythm.
+Above the stone base, Root appears to have used Hunt’s final design of the Delaware and Hudson Canal Building for his inspiration, for he ordered the stories in the upper three layers of the elevation in a one-and-a-half (the two-story banking floor):2:2 rhythm.
 The first two layers comprised of arcades within which flatheaded paired windows were set back from the plane of the wall.
 These piers set the constant meter of the building’s bays.
 His detailing of the paired, flatheaded windows, appears to be the same detail in the second and third floors of the Delaware and Hudson Canal Building.
 In the topmost layer he doubled the arched windows, trying to establish a 1:2 vertical rhythm in the windows.
 (But he didn’t quite succeed, did he?
 He was either ambivalent or wanted to have both motifs as he stopped the intermediate mullion from continuing past the spandrel that left this layer unresolved: is it a two-storied arched opening or is it a single-storied double arcade?)
 The building was topped with a steep mansard roof with gabled dormers that continued the primary bays through the façade.

 The detail of the dormered steep mansard roof is too close to Hunt’s final design of the Tribune Building to be accidental.
 The five vertical bays of the elevation were treated symmetrically about the center bay that was projected slightly from the wall, from which the 130’ tall tower that sprung from the corbelled hood at the fourth floor.
 Both of these details, especially the tower’s steep pyramidal roof, show the influence of the constructed Tribune Building.